 This is an initial public offering of our securities.
 Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-half of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described herein.
 Only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
 The warrants will become exercisable on the later of 30 days after the completion of our initial business combination and 12 months from the closing of this offering, and will expire five years after the completion of our initial business combination or earlier upon redemption or our liquidation, as described in this prospectus.
 The underwriters have a 45-day option from the date of this prospectus to purchase up to an additional 2,250,000 units to cover over-allotments, if any.
-We will provide our public shareholders with the opportunity to redeem all or a portion of their Class A ordinary shares, or public shares, upon the completion of our initial business combination, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account described below as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the public shares at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including nublic shares, subject to applicable law and certain conditions as further described herein.
+We will provide our public shareholders with the opportunity to redeem all or a portion of their Class A ordinary shares, or public shares, upon the completion of our initial business combination, at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account described below as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations and on the conditions described herein.
+If we are unable to complete our initial business combination within 18 months from the closing of this offering, we will redeem 100% of the public shares at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account, including public shares, subject to applicable law and certain conditions as further described herein.

-Our sponsor, Genesis Park Holdings, and Jefferies, an underwriter for this offering, have agreed to purchase an aggregate of 7,250,000 warrants (or 8,037,500 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,250,000 in the aggregate, or \$8,037,500 if the over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, Genesis Park Holdings, and Jefferies, an underwriter for this offering, have agreed to purchase an aggregate of 7,250,000 warrants (or 8,037,500 warrants if the over-allotment option is exercised in full), at a price of \$1.00 per warrant (\$7,250,000 in the aggregate, or \$8,037,500 if the over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at a price of \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
 Of the aggregate warrants to be sold in the private placement, our sponsor has agreed to purchase 6,833,333 warrants (or 7,562,689 warrants if the over-allotment is exercised in full) and Jefferies has agreed to purchase 416,667 warrants (or 474,811 warrants if the over-allotment is exercised in full).